Primrose Court Nursing Home - PAMMS Assessment Report

 Plans and Actions to Address Concerns and Improve Quality and Compliance

-The provider will complete an action plan to address minor areas identified for improvement to ensure full compliance which will be monitored by the Quality Assurance and Compliance (QuAC) Officer.
+The provider will complete an action plan to address the recommendations made and one area rated as 'Requires Improvement' and this will be overseen for compliance by the Quality Assurance & Compliance Officer (QuAC).

 Level of Quality Assurance and Contract Compliance Monitoring